-What Can a Handyman Do in Lowell, Arkansas?
+What Can a Handyman Do Without a License in Lowell, Arkansas?

 Lowell is in Benton County in Northwest Arkansas.
 For handyman-type work, Arkansas generally requires a contractor license once a project hits the state’s contractor threshold (labor + materials), but there are common exemptions for small-dollar/limited-scope jobs; separate state trade licenses are still required for electrical, plumbing, HVAC/refrigeration, and gas work regardless of the contractor threshold.
 Even when you’re exempt from state contractor licensing, you can still be required to pull local building permits in Lowell/Benton County for certain repairs and replacements.